 AMD is back with some new CPUs in the Ryzen line up.
 The Ryzen 3 3300x and the Ryzen 3 3100 are on the lower or cheaper end of the CPU segment.
 At this point in the Ryzen 3xxx series, we’ve covered the high and mid-end CPUs.
 Now we’re going to take a look at the budget CPUs.
 The Ryzen 3 3300x CPUs are priced at $120 whereas the Ryzen 3 3100 is priced at just $99.
 Both CPUs are built off of the latest Ryzen 7 nm and include PCIe 4.0 as well as the other benefits of the Ryzen 3 lineup, couple that with the latest motherboard chipset from AMD, the B550, and a cheaper GPU, and you’ll have yourself a sweet little inexpensive PC.

-Product Name/Link to Website: AMD Ryzen 3 3300X
+Product Name and Website: AMD Ryzen 3 3300X

 |Specifications||AMD Ryzen 3 3300X||AMD Ryzen 3 3100|